 You many want ot prefer wired ethernet connections as Wifi network connection may tend to lose connection from time to time.

-Settings are not being saved on macOS Catalina
+Settings are not being saved on a Mac

-macOS 10.15 "Catalina" requires manual user confirmation to allow ShareMouse saving data onto the hard disk.
+macOS introduced a manual user confirmation to allow ShareMouse saving data onto the hard disk.
 Please double-check the installation instructions and make sure that all authorizations are configured for ShareMouse in macOS security settings.

 Can I move programs between computers?